How to enhance sports field durability

 Natural turf grass sports fields and open turf spaces are under more pressure now than any time in the past.
 With an increasing population and high levels of usage, this pressure will most likely grow.
 What can be done to maintain turf grass quality and safety?
 And in a way that is economic, less invasive to the community, and in keeping with our stewardship of the natural space?

 Recently, sports field managers and consultants have started measuring field durability in terms of maximum hours of use.
-Sports grounds in Australia can accommodate 20 to 25 hours a week at the upper level of usage – a figure that has been developed over time by general observation, unspecific to pitch type or seasonal variability.
+Sports grounds can accommodate 20 to 25 hours a week at the upper level of usage – a figure that has been developed over time by general observation, unspecific to pitch type or seasonal variability.
 There are significant factors that influence this capacity: variations in type of usage and wear, pitch construction, grass types and seasonal variability.

 Although it is a complex science, we know one thing that compromises a pitch’s usability – in addition to these variables – is agronomic inputs.
 If agronomic inputs do not support the pitch correctly, a pitch that may have 20 hours’ use in summer may only have as little as 10 hours of durability.